-8.6.1.
-Each circuit will have the opportunity to have a Circuit Finals, which shall be governed by these Bylaws, the Official Rodeo Rules or the Circuit Finals Rodeo Ground Rules.
+- 8.6.1.
+Each circuit will have the opportunity to have a Circuit Finals, which shall be governed by these Bylaws, the Official Rodeo Rules or the Circuit Finals Rodeo Ground Rules. - 8.6.2.

-8.6.2.
 Protest of Money Won and Rodeo Count-At the end of each rodeo year the top 25 in each circuit will be provided a statement of their money won and rodeo count.
 A member of the top 25 may protest their money won or rodeo count or that of another in the top 25, provided that the statement sent by the WPRA will be final unless a protest, signed by the member and specifying the basis for the protest, is received by the WPRA within 14 days of the issuance of the statement.
+The 14 day protest period may be shortened should other factors (season cut off dates, entry openings, etc.) prohibit the full 14 days.
+If the WPRA Office determines a shorter time period is required, that time period and deadline will be clearly communicated in the year end challenge letters.